jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I knew the ability to email yourself results was built into Pipedream, but since I was on holidays I wasn’t planning to be checking my emails often.

 [Twillio](https://www.twilio.com/messaging/sms) has API’s for sending messages so I signed up for a free trial.
 Unfortunately, the rules on sending sms in Australia are pretty strict and it takes around 3 business days to be verified and approved to do so.
-More time than I really had for this use case, so I ended up sticking with the built in email method, but this would be a really cool feature to implement down the track.
+More time than I really had to get this up and running, so I stuck with the built in email method.
+It would be cool to add sms notifications down the track.

-There are [two ways to email yourself](https://pipedream.com/docs/destinations/email/#using-send-email-in-workflows) in Pipedream; one as a separate step in the workflow and one inside the node code and step.
+There are [two ways to email yourself](https://pipedream.com/docs/destinations/email/#using-send-email-in-workflows) in Pipedream.
+One as a separate step in the workflow and one inside the node code and step.
 I wanted to keep as much as possible within the code as possible, so went with the second option.

 <pre class="wrap sml">
 <code class="lang-js">